Updated May 22, 2023

 2. Scrolling has become longer

-One of the major reasons for longer scrolling is web going responsive.
+One of the major reasons for longer scrolling is the web going responsive.
 With the increasing use of mobile handsets to browse, long scroll sites have gained importance as it works best infrequently updating content with heavy mobile traffic.

 This one-page concept in a site giving more creative freedom, improved story, better interactions, and simple navigation is doing wonders.